LxLeChat/PSGraph-Module-Functions-Interaction/README.md

 Green nodes => standalon function

+use: -OutPutForm pdf, with show-psgraph, if you want to search the graph!

 # Why i did it
 I've tasked to study a huuuuuuge module, with no comment, no documentation etc...